jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Give the same requirements to five different teams and you will likely receive five completely different architectures and implementations.

-Humans have always introduced ambiguity, interpretation, tradeoffs, assumptions, and inconsistency into software development.
+Humans have always introduced ambiguity, interpretation, tradeoffs, assumptions, inconsistency, and bugs into software development.

 We tolerate non-deterministic humans; however, we become uncomfortable with non-deterministic AI.